 As I was cultivating my reef tank, at some point, I noticed the known copepods floating through the water.
-At first, I was startled and worried that they will harm my clownfish.
-However, the next question that popped to my mind was whether or not the clownfish will eat the copepods.
+At first, I was startled and worried that they would harm my clownfish.
+However, the next question that popped into my mind was whether or not the clownfish would eat the copepods.
 That was when I began to research the topic extensively.

 As we move forward in this article, I will show you what other benefits copepods offer to your tank, and what steps you should take to culture them.
 Also, I will present a few useful techniques to eliminate copepods if those become excessively abundant in your tank.

 Will Clownfish Eat Copepods?